cmu-lib/dhlg/_projects/Perry.md

 layout: project
 title: "Topic Modeling Subreddits"
 breadcrumb: true
-teaser: "This video uses computational techniques and close reading of internet groups."
+teaser: "This video uses computational techniques to topic model subreddits."
+meta_title:
-authors:
+authors: "Topic Modeling Subreddits"
 - name: Chloe Perry
   bio: Chloe Perry is a Predoctoral Fellow in The Laboratory for Social Minds, run by Professor Simon DeDeo.
 She has a Master's Degree in Literary and Cultural Studies from Carnegie Mellon University.
 She is interested in digital humanities, information studies, global literature and interdisciplinary approaches to cultural analysis.
   affiliation: Carnegie Mellon University